menasriasoumia/factor-analysis/README.md

-# PGAN1
+# PGAN
-inverse categorical cross entropy
+You will find in this folder the implementaton for PGAN1 and PGAN2 framworks.